MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 ## Meeting policy settings - Designated presenter role mode

-This is a per-organizer policy.
+This is a per-user policy.
 This setting lets you change the default value of the **Who can present?** setting in **Meeting options** in the Teams client.
 This policy setting affects all meetings, including Meet Now meetings.

 The **Who can present?** setting lets meeting organizers choose who can be presenters in a meeting.
 To learn more, see [Change participant settings for a Teams meeting](https://support.microsoft.com/article/change-participant-settings-for-a-teams-meeting-53261366-dbd5-45f9-aae9-a70e6354f88e) and [Roles in a Teams meeting](https://support.microsoft.com/article/roles-in-a-teams-meeting-c16fa7d0-1666-4dde-8686-0a0bfe16e019).